ed-syspertec/Virtel/docs/manuals/virtel/Virtel456UG/User_Guide.rst

 ht
     height (in rows) of the portion of the screen to select TO-NEXT-LINE
     sets the current position to the next line.
 If the next line is after the end of the current screen rectangle,the NOTFOUND condition will be raised.
-This condition can be tested by means of the “IF$”, page 177 instruction.
+This condition can be tested by means of the “IF$” <#_V456UG_177 instruction.

 1.23.87.0.1.
 Example:
 ^^^^^^^^^^^^^^^^^^^^^